meltwater/mlabs-http/docs/README.md

       Default: false.
     - `responseLogLevel` (*string*): Log level to log successful responses.
-      If this level is active, then successful responses will be logged with the full response.
+      If this level is active, then successful responses will be logged according to `willLogResponse`.
       Default: debug.
     - `log` (*object*): A [Logger].
       Default: a new logger.